dev-bootcamp-2019/final-project-Gungz/README.md

 10. The web page will be refreshed and blank screen will appear (there's some issue with Drizzle it seems)
 11. Worry not, just refresh the screen (like by clicking CTRL+R in Firefox)
 12. Go to tab All Posted Bounties
-13. Proposed solution for a job using button Propose, a modal screen will appear
+13. Propose a solution for a job using button Propose, a modal screen will appear
 14. Fill in description
-15. Click Submit
+15. Click Submit, , Click Confirm on MetaMask
 16. Close the modal screen
 17. You can go to My Submission to see that your Submission has been stored in the blockchain
 18. Switch account again to the account that creates the Bounty (1st account)